matyklug18/Novix/README.md

-## Niux: Another Kernel
+## Niux: Another Kernel, For an OS.
 Kernel built in Pure Assembly, and C

 ## What does it do?

-It does kernel things
+It does kernel things, such as handle interrput requests.

 # Development